 The energy formed by the fusion of shiva-prana and shakti-prana is called 'Amrit,' which means 'Nectar.'
-To become 'immortal,' a yogini must 'drink Nectar.'

-The creation of Nectar does not create something new.
-It is the reunification of the shiva-prana and shakti-prana that had 'pulled apart' as the yogini's consciousness descended into her three bodies.
+Nectar is 'reborn' Prana.
+It is the re-unification of the shiva-prana and shakti-prana that had 'pulled apart' as the yogini's consciousness descended through the chakras.